Xcraft-Inc/xcraft.ch/content/xcraft/converters/overview.md

 | **date** | `getDisplayed("2020-03-31")` → `"31.03.2020"`                                      |
 | **date** | `getDisplayed("2020-03-31", "dMy")` → `"31 mars 2020"` _(with parameter `format`)_ |

-See in `lib\xcraft-core-converters\lib` for documentation of each type.
+See in `lib/xcraft-core-converters/lib` for documentation of each type.

 ## Many types